Hundreds gather for peaceful protest in Delray Beach

 The event, billed as “We Can’t Breath,” started at Pompey Park at 5 p.m.

-About 200 to 300 protesters then walked to Delray Beach City Hall located on NW 1st Avenue.
-Officers with the Delray Beach police department were also spotted walking alongside the protesters.
+About 250 to 300 protesters then walked to Delray Beach City Hall located on NW 1st Avenue.
+Officers with the Delray Beach police department were also spotted walking alongside the protesters and kneeling in solidarity.
+They chanted, they held up signs and they marched for a cause.

 The Delray Beach event is the latest in organized demonstrations across the U.S. this week seeking reform after George Floyd was killed while in police custody in Minnesota.